jesusgraterol/clipboard-service/README.md

 // check if the Clipboard API is supported by the browser if (ClipboardService.isCompatible) {
-  // Write text to the system clipboard try {
+  // write text to the system clipboard try {
     await ClipboardService.writeText(code);
   } catch (e) {
     console.error(e);
   }

-  // Request text from the system clipboard try {
+  // request text from the system clipboard try {
     const otpToken = await ClipboardService.readText();
   } catch (e) {